-The Early Help Assessment (EHA) tool (also known as Common Assessment Framework) is a national standardised approach that can be used across all services working with children, young people and their families to offer early intervention.
+The Early Help Involvement is a tool (also known as Common Assessment Framework) that allows professionals understand the families current situation.
+This offers a standardised approach that can be used across all services working with children, young people and their families to offer early intervention.

-The assessment is designed to be shared between professionals and used as a starting point for planning a response for support.
-The assessment process is underpinned by collaborative partnership working with families and the child or young person.
+The involvement form is designed to assess and be shared between professionals and used as a starting point for planning solutions and support.
+The assessment process is underpinned by collaborative partnership working with families and the child or young person remaining at the centre.

 This process applies to all professionals working with, or coming into contact with, all children, young people and families.